dotnet/iot/src/devices/Nmea0183/README.md

 ## A note on the use of serial ports on the Raspberry Pi

 The Raspberry Pi 4 has up to 6 UART interfaces that can be enabled.
-UART0 on GPIO pins 14 and 15 is enabled by default, the others can be enabled using overlays configured in `/boot/config.txt`.
+UART0 on GPIO pins 14 and 15 is enabled by default, the others can be enabled using overlays configured in `/boot/firmware/config.txt`.
 The following entries add UARTS 2 and 3 on GPIO Pins 0/1 and 4/5 respectively:

+> [!Note]
+> Prior to *Bookworm*, Raspberry Pi OS stored the boot partition at `/boot/`.
+Since Bookworm, the boot partition is located at `/boot/firmware/`.
+Adjust the previous line to be `sudo nano /boot/firmware/config.txt` if you have an older OS version.

 ```text
 enable_uart=1